tsung-ju/website/src/index.md

 # Tsung-Ju Chiang

-Hello!
-Welcome to my personal website.
+Hello and welcome to my personal website!

-I enjoy coding and am also interested in theoretical computer science, in particular programming language theory and type theory.
+I am passionate about programming and have a keen interest in theoretical computer science, particularly programming language theory and type theory.

-Currently I am doing my master's degree at Columbia University, studying Computer Science.
+Currently, I am pursuing my Ph.D. at the University of Toronto under the supervision of [Professor Ningning Xie](https://xnning.github.io).
+You can find more information about our group on our [group website](https://www.cs.toronto.edu/~prose/).

 [Links](/links/) - Contact information & my other online identities